Save your boring weeknight dinner with this heavenly Honey Glazed Salmon, artfully crafted to tickle ALL your taste buds!

 Balancing flavors isn’t just a passion, it’s a lifestyle for me, and I can’t think of any recipe that manages to do that as beautifully as this Honey Glazed Salmon.

 It’s savory and sweet, bright and earthy, with just a touch of heat.

 Texturally, there’s tender salmon, a sticky glaze, and little hints of nutty, crunchy sesame seeds.

 It’s really the perfect dish to showcase all the culinary voodoo you can do in your kitchen, and I can’t wait for you to try it!

 Salmon is the second most-consumed seafood in the U.S. (behind shrimp), and I even see it on menus at steak restaurants.
-Its popularity is likely due to its mild, yet rich flavor, plus its nutrients and healthy fats.
-The benefits are so good that you really smart scientist types literally recommend consuming it (or some other fish) twice a week.
+Its popularity is likely due to the mild, yet rich flavor, plus the nutrients and healthy fats that are so good for you really smart scientist types literally recommend consuming it (or some other fish) twice a week.